Nevada County Felony DUI Lawyer

 Will I go to prison for a felony DUI?

 Not necessarily.
 Most felony DUIs are eligible for probation, and many are wobblers that can be reduced to misdemeanors.
-Prison exposure is the worst-case ceiling on the most serious charges, not a foregone conclusion — which is exactly why how the case is defended matters so much.
+Most felony DUI sentences in California are served in county jail rather than state prison after the 2011 realignment legislation.
+Prison exposure is the worst-case ceiling on the most serious charges (gross vehicular manslaughter, Watson murder), not a foregone conclusion for most felony DUI cases — which is exactly why how the case is defended matters so much.

 Can a felony DUI be reduced to a misdemeanor?

 Often, yes.
 Several felony DUI charges are wobblers, meaning they can be charged or resolved as misdemeanors.
-Pushing a charge down to a misdemeanor — and out of felony territory — is frequently the central objective, because it protects your record and your rights.
+Pushing a charge down to a misdemeanor — and out of felony territory — is frequently the central objective, because it protects your record, your firearm rights, your professional licenses, and your immigration status if non-citizen.

 Will a felony DUI cost me my gun rights?

-A felony conviction strips your firearm rights, one of the most lasting consequences and a major reason to fight for a misdemeanor result.
-For non-citizens, a felony DUI — especially one involving injury — can also carry immigration consequences.
+A felony conviction strips your firearm rights, typically for life, one of the most lasting consequences and a major reason to fight for a misdemeanor result.
+There are narrow paths to restoration, but they're not guaranteed.

 Do I need a lawyer with trial experience?